 Beginning with the end of World War II, a series of war crimes trials have been conducted, the first being the trials held in Nuremberg in 1946.
-Since this lesson outline examines the goals and methods of these trials, the following readings from Holocaust and Human Behavior build a vocabulary and chronology necessary for the activities included in this outline: Chapter 9, Judgment, "Overview," "The Rules of War," "Humanity's Aspirations to Do Justice," "We Were Not Supposed To Think.
+Since this lesson outline examines the goals and methods of these trials, the following readings from Holocaust and Human Behavior build a vocabulary and chronology necessary for the activities included in this lesson: Chapter 10 Introduction, Establishing the Nuremberg Trial, and Obeying Orders.

-1. Have students begin with a pre-writing activity by asking them to comment on their journals about the following questions (For more information on how other Facing History teachers have used journals, go to Strategic Ways to Use a Facing History Journal.)
+1. Have students begin with a pre-writing activity by asking them to comment on their journals about the following questions.

 2. Debrief their reactions to this quote in small groups or with a think-pair-share activity.

 3. A homework or classwork journal assignment can be used at this point to transition these activities towards an examination of the Nuremberg trials.
-Combined with Chapter 9, of Holocaust and Human Behavior, The Overview, the following questions could be useful in directing students attention to the trials of the Germans after World War II:
+Combined with Chapter 10 of Holocaust and Human Behavior, the following questions could be useful in directing students attention to the trials of the Germans after World War II: